dvvincent/cpu_monitor/README.md

    - Historical metrics are stored in a PostgreSQL database enhanced with the TimescaleDB extension.
    - SQLAlchemy ORM is used for database interaction.
    - Alembic handles database schema migrations.
+   - Automatic data compression for metrics older than 1 hour
+   - Efficient storage and querying of historical data

 ### Frontend (HTML/JavaScript)